 MBB approaches every aspect of the design process with purpose.
 From the largest concept to smallest detail, we create architecture that elevates the human experience.Read more

 MBB designs rich and nuanced architecture that resonates with our diverse world.
 We believe architecture is a process of collective discovery through which the beauty, order and character of a place are realized.
 Our clients are our collaborators—we work together to create innovative solutions to their needs.
 A well-designed space is one that embodies conceptual elegance while supporting our client’s mission.

 The environments we inhabit have a profound effect on us.
 Architecture is the setting for life.Read less

 MBB creates sustainable, resilient and healthy buildings focused on the people who inhabit them.
 MBB is at the forefront of sustainable design, implementing precedent setting work at a variety of scales—from the first green roof on a New York City public school—to the City’s largest geothermal plant at St. Patrick’s Cathedral.Read more

-MBB is well-versed in achieving LEED project certification—30% of our staff, including two of the firm’s partners, are LEED accredited.
-We have sustainability specialists and certified passive house designers on staff and are experienced in applying these sustainable design techniques to historic buildings, as well as new construction.
+MBB is well-versed in achieving LEED project certification.
+We have LEED accredited sustainability specialists and certified passive house designers on staff and are experienced in applying these sustainable design techniques to historic buildings, as well as new construction.